 Loya offered an overview of Arcata’s housing needs, and the impacts of student rentals have on the city’s housing stock.
 Student rentals have heavily consumed single-family dwellings, driving down owner occupancy rates.
 A large student housing project could draw students out of rentals and make more housing available for family occupancy.

-Infill – repurposing already developed parcels rather than expanding out into farmland –is the most responsible and sustainable option, though one that requires creative management of impacts.
+Infill – repurposing already developed parcels rather than expanding out into farmland – is the most responsible and sustainable option, though one that requires creative management of impacts, Loya said.

 Planner Alyson Hunter ran through the numerous permits and findings The Village will require.
 These include General Plan and Zoning Map amendments with creation of a Planned Development Combining Zone, a Design Review permit (including neighborhood compatibility), a parcel merger to combine the seven properties, conformance with the General Plan, a development agreement with conditions of approval, environmental review and CEQA conformance.

 The draft development agreement would be finalized in later negotiations, but initially includes creation of about 800 feet of the Rail with Trail, a new bike/pedestrian path to the west offering connectivity to Maple Lane and Janes Creek Meadows via the Janes Creek Bridge, a cash contribution for upgrades to the city’s Wastewater Treatment Plant, and assurances that The Village will remain a dedicated student housing facility for at least 20 years.

 Biological impacts have been found to be minimal,Hunter said.
 A bigger issue is traffic impacts.
 The developer would be required to pay for present and future impacts detailed in a traffic study.
 The study identified 12 intersections that will be impacted by the multiple new housing developments in progress, the biggest being the maxed-out and much-disliked intersection of L.K.
 Wood Boulevard/Sunset Avenue/G and H streets/U.S. Highway 101.